swagcharm/latest-sqlite-for-python-images/README.md

 ```

 ## Important Notes
-use env variable `DOCKER_DEFAULT_PLATFORM` or parameter `--platform` when doing the build to use according to your target architecture.
+Use env variable `DOCKER_DEFAULT_PLATFORM` or parameter `--platform` when doing the build to use according to your target architecture.

 The `libsqlite3.so` provided in the repository is for x86_64 architecture(`DOCKER_DEFAULT_PLATFORM := linux/amd64`).